 Unlike Umbraco, WordPress does not natively offer the functionality to run multiple applications or websites from one sole core install.
 What this means is that users must choose to maintain multiple websites with different CMS backends and logins, or use an additional suite of plugins to achieve this functionality which must be updated and maintained to avoid performance, stability, and security issues.

 Now, WordPress’s rather expansive list of third-party plugins and low setup costs make it a pretty perfect fit for a smaller independent business who are looking to take their first step in creating a website, its disadvantages, which mainly we are talking about the security, it's also become a clear issue when looking at a larger more scalable and future proof solutions for websites and mobile apps.
-Umbraco’s flexibility, scalability, and customisability, on the other hand, allows for bespoke design and functionality on a site and is why it has grown to become of the world's most used CMS solutions.
+Umbraco’s flexibility, scalability, and customizability, on the other hand, allows for bespoke design and functionality on a site and is why it has grown to become of the world's most used CMS solutions.

-As Umbraco Gold Partners, we specialise in delivering flexibility, creativity, and scalability when building your bespoke web or mobile solutions.
+As Umbraco Gold Partners, we specialize in delivering flexibility, creativity, and scalability when building your bespoke web or mobile solutions.
 Should you have a project in mind, get in touch as we would love to hear from you.